jennt/to-do/README.md

 This is a Javascript To-do list app built using a tutorial from railsbridge curriculum.

-If you would like to complete this tutorial visit railsbridge.org.
+If you would like instruction on completing this tutorial visit railsbridge.org.